aniket-bera/Bengali-Speech-Processor/README.md

 ---

-Thank you for using BengaliAudioProcessor!
+Thank you for using Bengali-Speech-Processor!
 We hope it helps you process and transcribe your Bengali audio data effectively.